 (1) Not for trading, but only in connection with the listing of the American Depositary Shares Securities registered or to be registered pursuant to Section 12(g) of the Act: None Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act: None Number of outstanding shares of each of the issuer's classes of capital or common stock as of June 30, 2017: 138,216,920 ordinary shares.
-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. ☐ Yes ý No If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934. ☐ Yes ☐ No Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See definitions of "large accelerated filer," accelerated filer," smaller reporting company, and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):
+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934. □ Yes □ No Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. □ Yes □ No Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). □ Yes □ No Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See definitions of "large accelerated filer, "accelerated filer," "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer \square Accelerated filer \square Non-accelerated filer \square Smaller reporting company \square Emerging growth company \circ

-Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ Smaller reporting company □ Emerging growth company ý prepares its financial statements in accordance with extended transition period for complying with any ne the Exchange Act. \square † The term "new or revised financial accounting standard" refers to any update issued by the Financial Accounting Standards Board to it Accounting Standards Codification after April 5, 2012.
-Indicate by check mark which basis of f accounting the registrant has used to prepare the financial statements include d in this filing: U.S. GAAP □ International Financial Reporting Standards as is International Accounting Standards Boar Other □ If "Other" has been checked in response follow: to the previous question, indicate by check mark which n financial statement item the re egistrant has elected to □ Item 17 □ Item 18 If this is an annual report, indicate by chec ck mark whether the registrant is a shell company (as de efined in Rule 12b-2 of the Excl nange Act). □ Yes □ No
+If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by checkmark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards† provided pursuant to Section 13(a) of the Exchange Act. □ † The term "new or revised financial accounting standard" refers to any update issued by the Financial Accounting Standards Board to its Accounting Standards Codification after April 5, 2012.
+Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing g: U.S. GAAP ☐ International Financial Reporting Standards as issued by the Other ☐ International Accounting Standards Board ý If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant helected to follow: If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). \Box Yes \Box Vο